 Submit a report

 You are encouraged to report to AAEO any incident of discrimination or harassment, including any form of sexual misconduct or retaliation.
-You may wish to consult with the Confidential Advocacy Program (CAP), a free and confidential resource who can assist before and throughout the reporting process.
+You may wish to first consult with the Confidential Advocacy Program (CAP), a free and confidential resource who can assist before and throughout the reporting process.

 Please note that the form: